hafizhahmadzuhdi/Web2AngularJS/README.md

 Access the web application at http://i420882.hera.fhict.nl/

+Access the web application that used Laravel API at  http://i409310.hera.fhict.nl/

 ## Prerequisites

 Firstly, if you want the application like this you need to generate npm install in your local computer.
 Then try to install angular with your terminal.
 Generate some components you needed and make sure you follow the Hero Tutorial in Angular Documentation.